lokeshjain2008/lokeshjain2008.github.io/_posts/2015-03-17-Removing-child-root-nodes-in-RABL.md

 title: Removing child root nodes in RABL
 ---

-#RABL is greate to create `JSON` output for the api porjects.
+RABL is a good add on to generate `JSON` output for the api projects.

 Here is the situation to conquer.